The next phase supporting the worldwide public interested in consciousness.

-On April 2, 2014, Set Science Free held it’s public rebuttal of TED and delivered the petition signed by 251 PhDs and MDs.
-Stay tuned for updates to see how SSF will proceed.
+On April 2, 2014, Set Science Free held its public rebuttal of TED and delivered the petition signed by 251 PhDs and MDs.

 Chris Anderson, curator and leader of TED, kindly accepted the petition and spoke with Set Science Free supporters for about 15 minutes.
 Furthermore, he promised to review the petition and list of signatories.

 We invite Anderson to contact Set Science Free for any additional assistance in bringing together scientists who are uninformed or unaware of each other’s research.
 We support TED’s mission and we look forward to assisting TED should they call on us to help Set Science Free from dogma.

 Set Science Free congratulates the signatories for their effort to support science and challenge dogma.
 Stay tuned for further updates.